 There’s just something so satisfying about sipping on cocktails at a bar after you spent ages trying to find it.
-Going down long winding staircases, asking for entry codes and opening up secret doors give cocktails a special flair.
-Tucked away bars seem to be popping up all around Washington, D.C., these days, so we thought we’d put together this list of the best secret bars you have to try if you’re in the city.
+Going down long winding staircases, asking for entry codes, and opening up secret doors give cocktails a special flair.
+Tucked away bars seem to be popping up all around D.C., these days, so we thought we’d put together a list of the best secret bars you have to try if you’re in the city.

 1. The Mirror, Downtown D.C.

 Formerly known as The Speak, this is probably the most hidden bar of all!
 Head down the stairs next to an abandoned storefront and toward the mirror hanging on the wall.
 Beyond the looking glass, you’ll find a bar with all of the fun but none of the restrictions of a speakeasy.
 The Mirror is the perfect space to relax and cozy up while sipping on an Old Fashioned.

 2. Allegory at the Eaton Hotel, Downtown D.C.

 Hidden at one of D.C.’s most avant-garde hotels this speakeasy is accessed through a bookshelf in Eaton’s Radical Library.
 Tell the bartenders at Allegory what your favorite flavors are and you’ll have the crafted cocktail of your dreams in your hands in no time!

 3. The Alex at the Graham Hotel, Georgetown